The Promise of the Holy Spirit

-This is of great value, but what you need most from your attorney is not comfort in the cell.
-You need an effective defense in the courtroom.
+This is of great value, but what you need most from your attorney is not his comfort in the cell.
+You need him to defend you in the courtroom.

 Our greatest need, as sinners, is not comfort on earth, but defense in heaven.
 We need an advocate who will plead our case, and “we have an advocate with the Father, Jesus Christ the righteous” (1 John 2:1).

-Imagine standing in the courtroom of heaven.
-Satan, your accuser, has a case to present against you.
+Imagine standing in the courtroom of heaven.1 Satan, your accuser, has a case to present against you.
 The courtroom is filled with angels, who rise as God takes His place as the Judge.
-Then the diabolical prosecutor takes his papers and begins to stride around the court as he presents his case against you.
+Your accuser takes his papers and begins to stride around the court as he presents his case.
 The sum of it is that you are guilty of sin and that you should be condemned.